Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • mononucleosis.

 The standard dosage is 500 mg every 8 hours.
-The duration of therapy is 6-10 days.
+Duration of therapy is 6–10 days.

-Powerful yet cheap antibiotic, there are only 3 tablets in the package, which is enough for full recovery.
-The drug belongs to a separate group of azalides due to some structural features, it is effective against most strains of bacteria.
+Powerful, but at the same time cheap antibiotic, the package contains only 3 tablets, which is enough for full recovery.
+The drug belongs to a separate group of azalides due to some structural features and is effective against most strains of bacteria.
 Available in tablets, capsules, powder for suspension.
-Price - 120-220 rubles.
+Price – 120–220 rub.

 Azithromycin is an effective antibiotic